 Hogeboom et al. (2020) have set the cap on the average, 25th percentile and minimum value of BWA.
 In this thesis a slightly different approach is taken, the BWC will be set on the 50th percentile (median), the 25th percentile and the 5th percentile of BWA.
 The 50th percentile has the advantage that it allows the largest amount of water for human appropriation, but the disadvantage is that despite the cap the EFRs can still be violated half of the time.
 This is what Hogeboom et al. (2020) intended to do with their first alternative.
 The 5th percentile is the most strict scenario in which the EFRs will rarely be violated, this scenario could be useful for nature reserves.
 The 5th percentile is chosen instead of the minimum because it describes a percentage which tells us something about the future.
-E.g. by setting a BWC on the 5th percentile of BWA results in a future situation which will be sustainable for 95% of the time, while setting a cap on the minimum of BWA does not result in a future situation which will be sustainable for 100% of the time, due to the sample size not being the entire population.
+E.g. by setting a BWC on the 5th percentile of BWA results in a future situation which will be sustainable for 95% of the time, while setting a cap on the minimum of BWA does not result in a future situation.
 To achieve a future with 100% sustainability either the BWC has to be set on zero or uncertainties in future runoff have to be eliminated.
 The 25th percentile lies somewhere in between the other scenarios, it gives more importance to the environment while still allowing some water for human consumption.